The Advance Parole travel document permits reentry to the United States after travel abroad and preserves a pending I-485 application

 Advance Parole for Adjustment of Status Applicants Fees

-The good news is that’s there is no USCIS fee for Advance Parole for Adjustment of Status applicants.
-Normally, the Form I-131 fee for an Advance Parole document is $360.
+The good news is that’s there is no USCIS fee for Advance Parole for Adjustment of Status applicants that meet certain criteria.
+Normally, the Form I-131 fee for an Advance Parole document is $575.
 If you filed a Form I-485 (Adjustment of Status application) on/after July 30, 2007, with a fee, and that I-485 application is still pending, there is no USCIS fee for Advance Parole.

 When filing Form I-131 for Advance Parole with a pending AOS application, we recommend that you include a cover letter to explain why no fee is included.
 View a sample cover letter for Advance Parole for AOS.